 Minnesota State Fair Pro Tips

 There are a few tricks to the trade when it comes to navigating the Minnesota State Fair.
-We hope these will help you skip the lines or save a few bucks.
+We hope these 6 tips will help you skip the lines or save a few bucks.

 - There are three Sweet Martha’s locations.
 You’ll nearly always find a line at the Grandstand and Carnes locations.
 Save yourself a little time by venturing out to the North End for the lesser trafficked Randall-Underwood stand.